-While some causal processes involve the flow of material, not all causal relationships have this feature.
-As an example, consider a sequence of dominos that fall over in series.
-This captures a process that we view as genuinely causal, although there is no material that starts with the first domino and moves down to the final domino as the causal process unfolds.
-In this case, the causes and effects are physically interacting, but these interactions do not reliably transmit material from one to the other.
-Similar examples of this are colliding billiard balls, the moving gears of a watch, and causal mechanisms with physically (or mechanically) interacting parts.
-Other types of causal relationships that lack material continuity are situations in which causes and effects lack physical connection.
-Examples of these include "absence causation" and "double prevention," in which the absence of an entity can produce some effect and in which prevention of an action can produce (or allow for) an effect, respectively (Beebee 2004; Schaffer 2016).5 A final set of examples are the cases Woodward (2010) uses to illustrate his distinctions among causation.
-There is not any material that moves from the huntington gene to the disease phenotype, from the radio dial to the speaker's volume, or from the presented target to the pigeon's pecking behavior.
+A second group of examples show that causal relationships can lack material continuity even when (ii) cause and effect do physically interact.
+Consider a sequence of dominos that fall over in series.
+We view this process as genuinely causal although there is no material that starts with the first domino and reliably moves to the final domino as the causal process unfolds.
+The plastic material of the first domino does not move into the second domino, and end up in the final "fallen" domino.
+In this case, the causes and effects are physically interacting, but these interactions do not reliably transmit material.
+Similar examples of this are colliding billiard balls, moving gears in a watch, and biological mechanisms (such as enzyme complexes) with physically interacting parts.
+A related set of examples are the cases Woodward (2010) uses to illustrate his distinctions among causation.
+Notice that there is no material that reliably moves from the huntington gene to the disease phenotype, from the radio dial to the speaker's volume, or from the presented target to the pigeon's pecking behavior.
+These cases involve the flow of causal influence and they may involve the flow of (what we consider) "information", but they lack the flow of material-atoms, molecules, and microstructure-from cause to effect, which is distinct from causal influence.8

 Why does it matter whether causes have material continuity or not?
-According to Woodward (2010), a significant motivation for appreciating distinctions among causation is that they identify causal relationships that figure in explanations that are deeper and better than others.
-I am going to suggest a different motivation for appreciating the material continuity distinction.
 Causes with material continuity are not important because they provide causal explanations that are deeper, better, or more paradigmatic than causal relationships that lack this feature.
-Instead, these causes are important because they help capture how causal relationships and causal systems in the world are different.
+Instead, these causes are important because they capture how causal relationships and causal systems in the world are different.
 These differences motivate distinct explanatory questions, they are associated with unique explanatory perspectives, they require study with distinct scientific methods, and they provide different types of control over the world.
 Appreciating this diversity is necessary for understanding of the varied causal structure of the world and how we successfully study it.
 In the rest of this paper, I support these claims by clarifying how causes with material continuity (1) are associated with a unique explanatory perspective, (2) are studied with distinct causal investigative methods, and (3) provide different types of causal control over the world.
 An analysis of these points will show the importance of appreciating the diverse causal structure of the world and how this can be captured within an interventionist framework.